-The new IKEA Greenwich store opens today!
-And it’s so much more than a retail space.
-Firstly it should be painted green, rather than the signature blue, given it’s the first leading sustainable store built on British soil.
+The new IKEA Greenwich store is open!
+And it's so much more than a retail space.
+Firstly it should be painted green, rather than the signature blue, given it's the first leading sustainable store built on British soil.

 Taking sustainability to the next level, IKEA Greenwich incorporates a number of green technologies.
 Those include solar panels, rainwater harvesting, renewable construction materials and a geothermal heating system.